About this page

 In direct contrast, note how this re-invested effort is drained here instead of being contributed to directly improving someone else's solution.

-for each sub-problem (to the extent that the partitioning cleanly combines)
+(to the extent that the partitioning cleanly combines) .

 Also note that this option is just as readily available in a cooperative setting, where you can additionally access the combined experience of everyone else.
 It really just comes down to the competitive scenario being more likely to force several participants retreading the same steps.